Martha-Mwangii/Phase3project-Dino-Game/README.md

- # Chrome Dino Game (Python Edition)
+# Chrome Dino Game

-A Python-based recreation of the classic Chrome Dino Game using Pygame, featuring a dinosaur that jumps over obstacles, ducks under birds, and tracks high scores in an SQLite database.
+This is a Python-based recreation of the Chrome Dino Game using Pygame, featuring a dinosaur that jumps over obstacles, ducks under birds, and tracks high scores in an SQLite database.
 This project includes day/night transitions, sound effects, and a star-filled night sky for added immersion.

 ## Features